ndeadly/MissionControl/README.md

 Yes, I have had several reports from users that the two can be used together without issue.

-***Installing this bricked my console!!!!!11!!1!11*** No. If you are seeing errors about title `0100000000000008` upon rebooting your console you are almost certainly using an outdated Atmosphere version.
-Install the latest version from the [official github release](https://github.com/Atmosphere-NX/Atmosphere/releases) and follow the MissionControl [installation instructions](https://github.com/ndeadly/MissionControl#installation) again.
+***Installing this bricked my console!!!!!11!!1!11*** ~~No. If you are seeing errors about title `0100000000000008` upon rebooting your console you are almost certainly using an outdated Atmosphere version.
+Install the latest version from the [official github release](https://github.com/Atmosphere-NX/Atmosphere/releases) and follow the MissionControl [installation instructions](https://github.com/ndeadly/MissionControl#installation) again.~~ Custom boot2 was dropped in v0.2.0. `0100000000000008` errors should be a thing of the past.

 ***How can I use this with multiple sysNAND/emuMMC launch configs?***
 Pairing controllers across multiple unique HOS installations requires multiple pairing databases and is essentially the same as pairing with two different consoles.
 The only exception being the case where you paired the controller(s) prior to making sysNAND copies.
 For now you will have to re-pair your controllers when switching back and forth.
 In the future I hope to include an option to load/store the database on the SD card to avoid this issue.